By Devansh Taneja

 © HarGharPuja

-Somnath Temple was infamously raided by Mahmud of Ghazni in 1025 AD.
-Despite the destruction, the temple was rebuilt by the devoted kings and people of Gujarat, standing as a symbol of resilience and faith.
+The Somnath Temple was notoriously attacked by Mahmud of Ghazni in the year 1025 AD.
+In spite of the devastation, the temple was reconstructed by the dedicated rulers and citizens of Gujarat, serving as a testament to resilience and unwavering faith.

 © HarGharPuja